learnlatex/learnlatex.github.io/en/more-08.md

 ## Table notes

-It is quite common to need footnote-like marks in a table refering to notes under the table.
+It is quite common to need footnote-like marks in a table referring to notes under the table.
 The `threeparttable` package simplifies the markup for such tables, arranging that the notes are set in a block the same width as the table.
 Refer to the [package documentation](https://texdoc.net/pkg/threeparttable) for full details, but we show a simple example here.

 ```latex
 \documentclass{article}
 \usepackage{array,threeparttable}